Infinite-dimensional Polish groups and Property (T): Preliminaries on metric imaginaries and stable independence

 \subsection{The $\aleph_0$-categorical case}

 Everything becomes more concrete if the structure $M$ is $\aleph_0$-cate\-gorical.
-We recall that if the language of $M$ is countable, $M$ is said $\aleph_0$-categorical if its first-order theory admits a \emph{unique separable model} up to isomorphism, namely $M$.
-If the language underlying a given structure $M^*$ is not countable but $M^*$ is bi-interpretable with some $\aleph_0$-categorical structure $M$ in a countable language, we will say that $M^*$ is $\aleph_0$-categorical as well.
-Let us also recall that the automorphism group of an $\aleph_0$-categorical structure, endowed with the topology of pointwise convergence, is always a Polish Roelcke precompact group, and that every such group can be presented in this way (moreover, the structure can be chosen to be one-sorted); see \cite[\textsection 2]{bentsa}.
+We recall that if the language of $M$ is countable, $M$ is said $\aleph_0$-categorical if its first-order theory admits a \emph{unique separable model} up to isomorphism, namely $M$ (in particular, $M$ is separable).
+If the language underlying a given structure $M^*$ is not countable but $M^*$ is bi-interpretable with some $\aleph_0$-categorical structure $M$ in a countable language, we will say that $M^*$ is $\aleph_0$-categorical as well (in particular, each sort of $M^*$ is separable).
+Let us also recall that the automorphism group of an $\aleph_0$-categorical structure, endowed with the topology of pointwise convergence, is always a Polish Roelcke precompact group, and that every such group can be presented in this way (moreover, the structure can be chosen to be one-sorted, for instance with underlying space given by the completion of the group with respect to a left-invariant metric); see \cite[\textsection 2]{bentsa}.

 As we were saying, in the $\aleph_0$-categorical setting most model-theoretic notions boil down to (topological) group-theoretic ones.
 Let us list some basic entries of this dictionary.
 Below, $M$ denotes an $\aleph_0$-categorical structure and $G=\Aut(M)$ is its automorphism group with the pointwise convergence topology.
 The product sorts $M^x$ are given the product topology and $G$ acts on them by the diagonal action.
-We have: \begin{itemize}[leftmargin=15pt] \item A subset $D\subseteq M^x$ is definable iff it is $G$-invariant and closed. \item A function $\phi\colon M^x\to\mbC$ is a definable predicate iff it is $G$-invariant and continuous. \item Two tuples $a,b\in M^x$ have same type iff their closed orbits coincide: $a\equiv b\iff\ov{Ga}=\ov{Gb}$. \item An element $a\in M$ is definable iff it is $G$-invariant. \item An element $a\in M$ is algebraic iff the closed orbit $\ov{Ga}$ is compact. \item A one-sorted structure $N$ is interpretable in $M$ iff there is a continuous action $G\actson^\sigma N$ by (isometric) automorphisms of $N$ such that the space of closed orbits $N\sslash \sigma(G)$ is compact. \end{itemize} For the latter point see \cite{benkai13}.
+We have: \begin{itemize}[leftmargin=15pt] \item A subset $D\subseteq M^x$ is definable iff it is $G$-invariant and closed. \item A function $\phi\colon M^x\to\mbC$ is a definable predicate iff it is $G$-invariant and continuous. \item Two tuples $a,b\in M^x$ have same type iff their closed orbits coincide: $a\equiv b\iff\ov{Ga}=\ov{Gb}$. \item An element $a\in M$ is definable iff it is $G$-invariant. \item An element $a\in M$ is algebraic iff the closed orbit $\ov{Ga}$ is compact. \item A one-sorted structure $N$ is interpretable in $M$ iff there is a continuous action $G\actson^\sigma N$ by (isometric) automorphisms of $N$ such that the space of closed orbits $N\sslash \sigma(G)$ is compact. \end{itemize} For the last point see \cite{benkai13}.
 We single out and sketch the proof of the following particular case, for which we may as well refer to \cite[Fact~1.12]{benCannot}.

 \begin{lem} Let $M$ be an $\aleph_0$-categorical structure and $G$ its automorphism group.
 Suppose $G\actson^\sigma \Xi$ is a continuous isometric action of $G$ on a complete metric space $\Xi$.
 Let $\xi\in \Xi$ and let $O=\ov{\sigma(G)\xi}$ be its closed orbit.
 Then $O$ is isometric to an imaginary sort of $M$, and the action $G\actson^\sigma O$ coincides with the restriction of the action $G\actson M^\meq$. \end{lem} \begin{proof} Fix some countable tuple $a\in M^x$ whose definable closure is the whole structure.
 Then the map $ga\in Ga\mapsto \sigma_g\xi\in \sigma(G)\xi$ is well defined, and it extends to a continuous $G$-equivariant map $\ov{Ga}\to O$.
 In turn, composing with the metric of $\Xi$ we obtain a $G$-invariant pseudo-metric $\rho\colon \ov{Ga}\times \ov{Ga}\to \mbR_{\geq 0}$.
 By $\aleph_0$-categoricity, $\rho$ is a definable pseudo-metric on the definable set $D=\ov{Ga}$, and we can identify $O$ with $M_\rho$. \end{proof}